Firkhie/snack-whiz/README.md

 👉 Automated Snack Recipe Generation:

-- AI-generated snack recipes created weekly using Claude AI.
+- AI-generated snack recipes created weekly using Claude AI and Github Actions as a cron job.
 - Recipes saved as Markdown files, allowing for a static and efficient web experience.
 - Vercel cron job integration for automatic recipe updates without manual intervention.